Carldeboer/UGER_tools/README.md

 Submitlog uses python3 and you may need to install some of the scripts dependencies, including [argparse](https://pypi.python.org/pypi/argparse).
 On the cluster, you must install all packages locally (i.e. using the `python3 setup.py install `**`--user`**).
 You then would also need to include this install location in PYTHONPATH (i.e. put `export PYTHONPATH=$HOME/.local/lib` in your `~/.my.bashrc` file and re-login.

 On the Broad cluster, you can simply type `use Python-3.4` to enable python3 and run submitlog.
-Note that at present this overrides the previous usage of other python versions.
-To circumvent this, I installed python 3 locally and so python is python 2.7, while python3 is python 3.3.
+If you also use python < 3 (e.g. 2.7), you can instead `use Anaconda` and, at the time of writing, `python` will then refer to python 2.7, while `python3` will refer to python 3.5.

 ## Dedicated resources